 What is a referral for a comprehensive special education evaluation?

-In order to receive special education services through an Individualized Education Program or IEP, a child must meet special education eligibility.
+In order to receive special education services through an Individualized Education Plan or IEP, a child must meet special education eligibility.
 The special education process begins when a parent, teacher or other individual requests an initial special education evaluation or refers the student.

 What is the purpose of a special education evaluation?

 - To determine whether the child qualifies for special education

 - To identify the teaching methods, services, and accommodations that will effectively help the student learn

 - To develop an Individualized Education Program (IEP)

 How do parents request a special education evaluation?